 You are here:

-A much needed ceasefire has been agreed, but the humanitarian crisis remains enormous.
+A much needed ceasefire has been agreed, but the humanitarian needs remain enormous.

 Our team is helping 380,000 people in desperate need.
-But we urgently need your support to help rebuild Gaza and push for lasting peace, including an end to all violence and an end to the blockade of Gaza.
+But we urgently need your support to help push for lasting peace, and an end to the blockade.

 Donate to the Gaza Crisis Appeal